kwantlen/scenarios/frank.rst

 Frank Nobusuke and his friend Juliana are reclining on the lumpy sofa in Frank’s dorm room, discussing their upcoming convocation events.
 Neither really wants to attend these formal celebrations of their achievements, but both of their families have insisted.
-Educational milsetones, after all, are important.
+Educational milestones, after all, are important.
-When Frank’s parents came to Canada twenty years ago from Norway to work for the Cinnadella’s Fish Farming Group, they brought their socialist ideas about education with them.
-Although the Frinks are a simple middle class family and unable to pay the exorbitant tuition fees charged by the CUP, Frank’s family encouraged him to work toward qualifying for one of the employer-sponsored seats in the Singh School of Entrepreneurship (SSE).
+When Frank’s parents came to Canada twenty years ago from Norway to work for the Cinnadella Fish Farming Group, they brought their socialist ideas about education with them.
+Although they are a simple middle class family and unable to pay the exorbitant tuition fees charged by the CUP, Frank’s family encouraged him to work toward qualifying for one of the employer-sponsored seats in the Singh School of Entrepreneurship (SSE).
 Frank slogged away at his